-- 1. Loosen the stem expander bolt, if necessary, so the wedge nut is in line with the stem body.
+- 1. Remove plastic material covering the expander wedge.
+Loosen the stem expander bolt, if necessary, so the wedge nut is in line with the stem body.
 See illustration. - 2.
 Insert the stem into the head tube past the minimum insertion line indicated on the stem.